-DiSE is funded by the Education Skills Funding Agency (ESFA) as a dual career pathway for athletes who have been recognised and nominated by their National Governing Body as having high potential for excellence.
+DiSE is funded by Sport England as a dual career pathway for athletes who have been recognised and nominated by their National Governing Body as having high potential for excellence.

 The programme is delivered over two years, with the boxers able to choose their further education studies, such as A levels, BTEC or other vocational qualifications.